 Thanksgiving was not based upon having “enough” in life.
 It had less to do with the need and more to do with the assurance afforded in a relationship with a faithful, gracious Father.
 This was definitely a shift in perspective for me to meditate upon.

 Not long afterward, I remember sitting in church one day when as a family, we were in the fight of our lives as we weathered TWO raging storms.
 I was already very weak and weary with life as we knew it.
-To make matters worse, there were no signs on the horizon that either of the storms we faced as a family showed any signs of ceasing or even calming.
+To make matters worse, there were no signs on the horizon that either of the storms showing any signs of ceasing or even calming.

 I felt hopeless, barely able to keep my head above water.
 I was on the verge of tears much of the time.
 I remember feeling as though my personality began to change.
 I used to be an optimistic person, but I was beginning to give way to despair and general negativity.